 Good Hotel Guide Review

 A whitewashed cottage on a steep woodland pass may seem an unlikely setting for Michelin-starred dining, but this restaurant-with-rooms charms both the eye and the palate.
 Liam and Kath Berney’s former 17th-century drovers’ inn, in Whinlatter Forest, enjoys views to Skiddaw and a rural environment that teems with birds and wildlife.
 It’s ‘immensely relaxing’, as is Kath’s warm welcome.
-With the minimum of fuss, she ensures cases are whisked to rooms and will suggest walks should you want to work up an appetite.
 Rooms have a neat, contemporary style with feature wallpapers, oak furniture and perhaps a brass bedstead.
 Some are ‘small but well designed’.
 Modern bathrooms, some compact, have ‘good lighting and a decent shower’.
-Nice touches include ‘delicious home-made shortbread’ and, for rooms with a tub, ‘bath soak; perfect for easing walkers’ limbs!&rsquo.
-The new head chef, Sam Miller, displays his impressive Michelin pedigree (the three-star Noma in Copenhagen and two-star Faviken in Sweden) in his sample menus.
-Breakfast includes home-made yogurt granola, omelettes and ‘the creamiest of scrambled eggs’.
-(HP) Breakfast includes home-made yogurt granola, omelettes and ‘the creamiest of scrambled eggs’.
-(HP)
+Nice touches include ‘delicious home-made shortbread’ and, for rooms with a tub, ‘bath soak – perfect for easing walkers’ limbs!’
+Sam Miller, the new head chef, has an impressive Michelin pedigree (the three-star Noma in Copenhagen and two-star Faviken in Sweden).
+His sample menus might include saddle of Herdwick hogget with cauliflower, romanesco and wild watercress, or roasted langoustine with celeriac, brown butter, celery and black cabbage.
+The wine list is 'thoughtful and has strengthened since our last visit', says a returning reader.
+Breakfast includes ‘the creamiest of scrambled eggs’.
+(Ingle Dawson, HP)

 9. 1 in the garden with separate entrance.

-lounge, restaurant (vegetarian menu), in-room TV (Freeview), secure bicycle storage, terraced garden, 2 acres of woodland, restaurant and public areas wheelchair accessible, adapted toilet.
+lounge, restaurant, in-room TV (Freeview), secure bicycle storage, terraced garden, 2 acres of woodland, restaurant and public areas wheelchair accessible, adapted toilet.

 not under 10.